Skip to main content

 956

-957 /// This function returns the build number of the game this Pack is intended for.
+957 /// This function returns the Game version this Pack is intended for.

 960 }